simpledotorg/simple-android/doc/mobius/migrating-to-mobius.md

 #### Migrate the logic
 > It is critical here to *NOT* attempt to refactor the effect handler or the Mobius update loop during the process of migration.
 If you see duplication when migrating the methods, let it remain there.
 We will clean up and refactor everything in the end after all the flows are moved.

-1. Pick on method from the UI interface to move to Mobius.
+1. Pick one method from the UI interface to move to Mobius.
 2. Find usages of this method in the controller.
    - If there is one single flow which is invoking it, comment the flow out from the controller's `apply` method.
    - If the flow itself invokes multiple methods on the UI interface, only comment out the parts of the flow where the method is invoked.